bpinsard/CoRe/drafts/seq_rep/seq_rep.md

 ## Introduction

+- introduction on sequential motor skills

-Sequences of motor movements constructs the complex action repertoire of animal and human beings, acquired and evolving with their practice.
+Sequences of motor movements constructs the complex action repertoire that animals and humans possesses, acquired and evolving with their practice.
 Motor sequence learning (MSL) is thus an adequate paradigm to study neural plasticity [@doyon_reorganization_2005] involved from initial fast learning to automation of a skill such as a temporally ordered succession of coordinated movements.

+- known motor sequence execution neocortical+subcortical circuits: striatum, cerebellum from GLM studies

 Sequential motor skills recruits an extended network of cerebral [@hardwick_quantitative_2013] and spinal regions [@vahdat_simultaneous_2015], which involvement evolves differently across learning stages [@dayan_neuroplasticity_2011].
 Many areas undergo non-linear changes in activity reflecting both increase implication of specialized circuits and decrease of non-specific support networks, thus lowering cognitive demand.